JSBmanD/docs/pages/partner-management/configuring-events-for-self-attributing-networks.md

 ---
 title: Configuring Events for Self-Attributing Networks
 ---
+[block:callout]
+{
+  "type": "info",
-!!! info "BETA ACCESS ONLY"
+  "title": "BETA ACCESS ONLY",
-	The ability to configure event mappings for Self Attributing Networks is currently in BETA.
+  "body": "The ability to configure event mappings for Self Attributing Networks is currently in BETA.  " }
+[/block]

 ## Overview